wochap/hints/README.md

 Don't like the keybindings?
 That's ok, you can change them.

 # Installing

 ## System Requirements

+Note: Currently hints only works on Linux X11.

 1. You will need to have some sort of [compositing](https://wiki.archlinux.org/title/Xorg#Composite) setup so that you can properly overlay hints over windows with the correct level of transparency.
 Otherwise, the overlay will just cover the entire screen; not allowing you to see what is under the overlay.